 An SRT basically provides a temporary operating system that can be used to recover data to rebuild the real operating system.
-The format of the shared resource tree (SRT) depends on the type of client that you are protecting.
-For UNIX clients it is either a network or CD-based root file system.
+An SRT contains Operating System files, NetBackup client software, software to create and partition drives and anything else needed to get a basic system up.
+The exact format of the SRT depends on the type of client that you are protecting.

 Taking VBMR Backups

 To run a VBMR, you just need a suitable NetBackup 'Policy Set'.
 This must be 'MS-Windows' for Windows or 'Standard' for UNIX or LINUX.
 The Policy Set must also be used with 'Collect Disaster Recovery Information for Bare Metal Restore' set.